UAE – November 18-27, December 4-5, 8-14, 2015

 AL AIN (pop 625,000)

-With markets, forts, museums and a famous date-palm oasis, Al Ain is a calm oasis after the frantic pace of Dubai and even Abu Dhabi, both about a two-hour drive away.
+With markets, forts, museums and a famous date palm oasis, Al Ain is a calm oasis after the frantic pace of Dubai and even Abu Dhabi, both about a two-hour drive away.
 On the border with Oman, the birthplace of Sheikh Zayed has greatly benefited from his patronage and passion for greening the desert, even garnering the moniker ‘Garden City’.
 But the desert is never far away: simply drive the winding road up Jebel Hafeet for sweeping views of the Empty Quarter.
 Al Ain has a couple of excellent museums, an archaeological park, a superb zoo and several ancient sites comprising a WHS.

 Al Ain rubs up against the town of Buraimi across the Omani border.
 Those who are not citizens of the Gulf Cooperation Council (GCC) must use the Hili border crossing in northern Al Ain and take a short taxi ride to the centre from there.
 GCC citizens can use the more central Al Mudeef crossing.

 We went to the lavish Al Ain Mall – 3 stories with hundreds of stores and a skating rink.
-There are many shops for women with jewellery and fancy clothes – but you wonder where they wear this stuff – you only see the women in the black outfits usually with full face covering.
+There are many shops for women with jewellery and fancy clothes – but you wonder where they wear this stuff – you only see the women in black outfits usually with full face covering.

 Al Ain Zoo.
-Wow what a great zoo.
+Wow, what a great zoo.
 The region’s largest and most acclaimed zoo, founded by Sheikh Zayed in 1968, has spacious enclosures inhabited by both indigenous and exotic species.
-Observe many indigenous Middle Eastern and African animals not seen in other zoos including Arabian oryx, Barbary sheep, Scimitar oryx, blackbuck – all with the most amazing horns.
-There’s also an array of others – crocodiles, tigers, lions, giraffes, white rhinos and dozens of other species, some of them born at the zoo, which has a well-respected conservation and breeding program.
+Observe many indigenous Middle Eastern and African animals not seen in other zoos including Arabian oryx, Barbary sheep, Scimitar oryx, and blackbuck – all with the most amazing horns.
+There’s also an array of others – crocodiles, tigers, lions, giraffes, white rhinos and dozens of other species, some of them born at the zoo, that has a well-respected conservation and breeding program.
 I had an interesting interaction with a chimpanzee – we stood looking into each other’s eyes for a good 5 minutes separated by 2 feet and a glass panel.

 Al Ain Camel Market.
 Al Ain’s famous camel market is a wonderful immersion in traditional Arabic culture so rare in the UAE today.
 All sorts of camels are holed up in pens, from wobbly-legged babies that might grow up to be racers to imposing studs kept for breeding.
 The intense haggling is fun to watch.
 Trading takes place in the morning.
 It is easily reached by city bus to the Bawadi Mall.
 We immediately had a “guide” on arriving who insisted on taking tons of pictures and then demanded $30!
 There are also goats and sheep.